Updated: September 27, 2022

-A: At this time, the vaccine is believed to be safe for all healthy adults, children over the age of 5 years and people with stable chronic conditions, such as diabetes, cancer and heart disease.
+A: At this time, the vaccine is believed to be safe for all healthy adults, children over the age of 6-months-old and people with stable chronic conditions, such as diabetes, cancer and heart disease.
 Please discuss the risks and benefits of the vaccine with your healthcare professional.

 Q: Can my kids get vaccinated too?
 Will it be the same vaccine as for adults, or will it be specially formulated for children?

 Q: Should I get an additional dose or a booster dose if I have a severe allergic reaction?

 A: If you have ever had a severe reaction to any ingredient in a COVID-19 vaccine, the CDC recommends that you should not get the additional dose or booster dose of that specific vaccine.
 If you have had a severe reaction to other vaccines or injectable therapies, you should ask your doctor if you should get a COVID-19 vaccine.
 Your doctor will help decide if it is safe for you to get vaccinated.

 Q: How much will the vaccination cost?